atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 s
 “py, truly, ’ because we must: do every.
 1 “thing just as they do“
-“Mr. Selby, ” said she, “do ^
+“Mr. Selby, " said she, “do ^
 “not abuse Sir Thomas and Lady
-“Lumley; - I'am: sure they are very genteel people.”
+“Lumley; - I'am: sure they are very genteel people."
 “Aye — but Such genteel people, as.
 “you call them, ruin Such plain people “as we were, Mrs..
-Selby, before these came among us.”
+Selby, before these came among us."
 I
 t
 “Well! — I know it is to no purpose
 %
 “talk to you about these things.
-You don’t understand them; you “should, therefore,. let us alone, who. “do.”
+You don’t understand them; you “should, therefore,. let us alone, who. “do."
 “Yes — I may let you ruin, me, yonr ** self, and she girls into the bargain, I 'H 5 supr
 %